graphmalizer/graphmalizer-core/docs/ABOUT.md

 > C ~ edge

-Updating a document of a certain type will in turn update the corresponding components in the graph.
+Given this association, updating a document of a certain type will in turn update the corresponding components in the graph.

-Which types are defined and how they maps to a structure is defined in [your configuration](../config.json).

 For maximum confusion, when no configuration is specified, the [default types](../core/config.js) are `node` and `edge`.